Photos courtesy of the White family

 The night Victor White Sr.’s son died in the backseat of a cop car in New Iberia, Louisiana, he called the local sheriff’s station to figure out where his boy was.

 “I asked them if he’d been apprehended, and they told me no,” he said to me.
-It wasn’t until the following morning, March 3, that Victor Sr. found out his son, Victor White III, had been arrested and died while in police custody.
-But he didn’t receive the news from the New Iberia Sheriff's Department—he got the call from his son Leonard, who also lives in New Iberia and had been questioned that morning by police in connection with the death of his brother.
+It wasn’t until the following morning, the 3rd of March, that Victor Sr. found out his son, Victor White III, had been arrested and died while in police custody.
+But he didn’t receive the news from the New Iberia Sheriff's Department – he got the call from his son Leonard, who also lives in New Iberia and had been questioned that morning by police in connection with the death of his brother.

 Immediately, of course, Victor Sr. made the two-hour drive from his home in Alexandria down to New Iberia to find out what the hell was going on.
 But the cops refused to tell him anything about the circumstances surrounding his 22-year-old son’s death, citing an ongoing investigation by the state police.
 At that point, Victor Sr. had no idea his son's death was caused by a gunshot to the back while he was still in handcuffs in the backseat of a patrol car.
 Every official he talked to was cagey.

 “They wouldn’t even let me see the body,” Victor Sr. told me over the phone.
-Eventually, when they realized he wouldn’t take “no comment” for an answer, they brought in the coroner and allowed Victor Sr. to take one look at his deceased son—but even then, they had conditions.
+Eventually, when they realised he wouldn’t take “no comment” for an answer, they brought in the coroner and allowed Victor Sr. to take one look at his deceased son – but even then, they had conditions.
 “They told me I couldn’t see his lower body,” he told me.
 “I could only see his face.”

 Still completely in the dark about what had taken place, Victor drove back home in utter shock.
 “It wasn’t until I got back and looked on the state police's Facebook page that I found out what had happened to my son.”
 Even then, the official version of events opened up even more questions than answers.

-Here’s what is known at this point: On Sunday, March 2, Victor White III walked down to a convenience store with a friend to pick up a cigar.
-When he got there, a fight broke out—it's unclear if Victor and his friend were involved, but in any case the cops arrived on the scene shortly after the fight ended, stopped Victor a couple blocks from the store, and discovered that he had some unidentified narcotics on him.
-They cuffed his hands behind his back and put him in the back of their cruiser—and that's where the story stops making much sense.
+Here’s what is known at this point: On Sunday, the 2nd of March, Victor White III walked down to a convenience store with a friend to pick up a cigar.
+When he got there, a fight broke out – it's unclear if Victor and his friend were involved, but in any case the cops arrived on the scene shortly after the fight ended, stopped Victor a couple blocks from the store, and discovered that he had some unidentified narcotics on him.
+They cuffed his hands behind his back and put him in the back of their cruiser – and that's where the story stops making much sense.

 The sheriff's deputies who arrested Victor III allege that when they arrived at the Iberia Parish Sheriff's Office, Victor III wouldn't leave the car and became “uncooperative.”
 They say he pulled out a handgun, while his hands were cuffed behind his back, and shot himself in the back.